favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 Detection obtains the raw per-family data for the current round.

-Detection lands family intent for the current round in raw form.
+Detection yields family-scoped reconciliation intent for the current round in raw form.

 If a family is out of scope, there is only one intent: preserve existing managed content of that family.